-The Difference between Plastic Injection Molding and 3D Printing
+Plastic Injection Molding vs 3D Printing in Wisconsin

-On its face, plastic injection molding and 3D printing sound very similar – both processes use CNC machines to mold, shape, and design plastic components into a particular shape for a specific purpose.
-Industries from all over the world use both processes to manufacture plastic parts for specific purposes and into complex shapes, but there are many significant and distinct differences between the two processes that require different levels of production.
+For bulk applications, injection molds are generally favored over 3D printing.
+Plastic injection molding and 3D plastic printing sound very similar – both processes use CNC machines to mold, shape, and design plastic components into a particular shape for a specific purpose.

 So what are the main differences between plastic injection molding and 3D printing, and which one would you want for your business?

-There are many pros and cons to both methods of plastic molding – if you need to mass-produce plastic parts or components for industrial applications, plastic injection molding services from manufacturers like Retlaw Industries is what you need.
-However, if you want to save money and only need a limited amount of plastic parts, 3D printing may be the solution for you.
+If you need to mass-produce plastic parts or components in bulk for industrial applications, plastic injection molding services from manufacturers like Retlaw Industries are what you need.
+However, if you want to save money and only need a limited amount of plastic parts, 3D plastic printing may be the solution best fit for your case.